 - Then in 2015, I tackled a couple of original design quilts which were complicated to me at that time.
 I was really frustrated on one of them, so it sat for several months, but eventually I decided to get over my blockers and finish it.

 - Because I struggled with those quilts and was unhappy with my technique, I decided I wanted to improve my technique, so I found a local “open sew” class offered by Kathleen Baden, and set out to complete one quilt per month in 2016.
 I accomplished my goal and continued to improve my technique over that year.

-- This year, I haven’t been quite as ambitious because I had yet another daughter in mid-2017 and life is busy with three girls.
-That’s what brings us to today.
+- In 2017, I wasn’t been quite as ambitious because I was growing a third daughter who arrived in April of 2017.
 Tackling many original designs in the last couple of years has helped me hone in on my quilt style and improve on technique.
-Most of my designs are very modern and geometric, but over time I’ve become more familiar with traditional quilting techniques that also influence what I make.
+Most of my designs are very modern and geometric, but over time I’ve become more familiar with traditional quilting techniques that occasionally influence what I make.